 However, it can also mean that drunken office antics quickly become the focus of internet scrutiny.

 As a result, you need to ensure that you make necessary preparations so your staff’s drunken tweets don’t damage your business’ reputation.

 Ensuring that you have the proper employment policies in place to cover you is essential in the event that a staff member posts embarrassing images, or even comments about clients.

 If you don’t have a social media policy, you may wish to create one, or add it to your existing disciplinary policy.
 In which case, you’ll need to inform your staff of the new addition to your company’s policies in writing, and tell them where they can access it.
 This way there can be no confusion should disciplinary action be needed.

 What about staff who are late or absent the day after the party?

 Hopefully, you’ve already reminded your staff that you expect them in on time the morning after the party.
 Anyone who is late, or who doesn’t turn up, should be managed in line with your usual policies for lateness or unauthorised absence.

-If you’d like further guidance HR issues such as employee liability or staff misconduct, or advice creating workplace social events and social media policies, get in touch on 0333 444 0165 or firstname.lastname@example.org.
+If you’d like further guidance on issues such as employee liability or staff misconduct, or advice creating workplace social events and social media policies, our HR consultants can help.